nixbuild/nixbuild-action/README.md

 ### Using the CI workflow

-Just call the reusable workflow like this:
+Call the reusable workflow like this:

 ```yaml
 name: Examples